ngxs/store/docs/recipes/immutability-helpers.md

 Redux is a tiny pattern that represents states as immutable objects.
 Redux was originally designed for React.
 Most Redux concepts, such as pure functions, are centered around the React ecosystem.
 Nowadays Redux is not directly related to React.

 The cornerstone of Redux is immutability.
-Immutabilty is an amazing pattern to minimise unpredictable behaviour in our code.
+Immutability is an amazing pattern to minimise unpredictable behaviour in our code.
 We're not going to cover functional programming in this article.
 However we're going to look at very useful packages that are called "immutability helpers".

 ## The Problem